nopnop2002/Arduino-STM32-Ethernet/README.md

 # Development Environment
 [PlatformIO](https://github.com/platformio/platformio-core)

+# Hardware requirements
+- STM32F103 Development Board
+- ST-LINK/V2 or ST-LINK/V2.1 Module
+- USB-TTL Converter
+- External Voltage Regurator
+ BluePill or BlackPill board cannot supply too much current.
+ It is more stable when supplied from an external power source.

 # Selecting the Ethernet type controller (W5100, W5200 or W5500)
 It is automatically selected inside the library.